 - 60s: throw a groovy tie-dye party.
 Think lots of tie-dye, peace signs, flower power, etc.

 - 70s: throw a disco party.
-Think colorful disco balls, bell-bottom pants, afro wigs, etc.
+Think colourful disco balls, bell-bottom pants, afro wigs, etc.

 - 80s: throw a glam rock party.
-Think neon colors, vintage video games, big hair, etc.
+Think neon colours, vintage video games, big hair, etc.

 6 – Indulge in a Pre-Resolution Party